-Most journaling apps are built for personal use: life logging, emotional processing, creative writing.
-They work, but they're not optimized for the specific patterns managers need to track: team dynamics, recurring blockers, decision context, 1:1 preparation.
+Most journaling apps are built for life logging, emotional processing, creative writing.
+Fine for personal use.
+Not optimized for tracking team dynamics, recurring blockers, decision context, or 1:1 preparation.

-- Privacy architecture.
-Where do entries go?
+- Privacy you can verify.
+Managers write about team members and performance issues.
+Where those entries go matters.
 On-device and personal iCloud is private.
 Developer servers are not, even when encrypted.

 Comparison